neuefische/wd-flipped-classroom-curriculum/sessions/backend-update-and-delete/README.md

   > 💡 Note: `PUT` and `PATCH` are semantically different.
 According to convention, we would use `PUT` to update our entire document, and `PATCH` to update individual fields.
 In our demo, we're using `PUT`, simply because we only ever have _one_ field to update.

 - Now navigate back to the `/components/Joke/index.js` to connect the UI to our new API endpoint.
-- We want to send a "PUT" request to our new API endpoint with fetch, similar to our "POST" request we send when we create a joke.
+- We want to send a `PUT` request to our new API endpoint with fetch, similar to our `POST` request we send when we create a joke.
-- Since updating an existing joke means we are going to mutate this joke data, we need to destructure `mutate` and call it after we've updated the joke to reflect the changes in the app:
+- Since updating an existing joke means we are going to mutate this joke data, we need to destructure `mutate` and call it after we've updated the joke to reflect the changes in the app.

-- Implement the code below.
+- Implement the code below:

 ```js
 // /components/Joke/index.js